JustBrandonLim/justbrandonlim/README.md

 # JustBrandonLim

-I am a software engineer based in Singapore.
+I am a software engineer from Singapore.